Contesting a Will

 How Much Does it Cost to Contest a Will ?

-The total cost to contest a Will depends on when the claim is resolved – after a long drawn out application, which is decided by the Supreme Court, or by negotiation or mediation before the Will dispute reaches Court.
+The total cost of a contested Will claim depends on when the claim is resolved – after a long drawn out application, which is decided by the Supreme Court, or by negotiation or mediation before the Will dispute reaches Court.
 As each case (and family) is different, once you have discussed the details with us we will have a much better idea about the legal costs involved to contest a Will.

 Will I Have to Go to Court to Contest a Will?